uwosh/create-uwo-app/README.md

 It will create a directory called `my-app` inside the current folder.<br>
 Inside that directory, it will generate the initial project structure and install the transitive dependencies:

+## Editor Suggestions

+Of course this project will work in any text editor, but we suggest using [Visual Studio Code](https://code.visualstudio.com/).
+We also suggest that you have the plugins [ESLint](https://marketplace.visualstudio.com/items?itemName=dbaeumer.vscode-eslint) and [Prettier](https://marketplace.visualstudio.com/items?itemName=esbenp.prettier-vscode) installed.
+We have also found the [Debugger for Chrome](https://marketplace.visualstudio.com/items?itemName=msjsdiag.debugger-for-chrome) to be very helpful.
+Configurations for each of these extensions and VS Code can be found in the `.vscode` folder.

 ## Structure

 This app has preconfigured UWO branding, images, and components built in.